lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ## Summary:

-In summary, installing pfSense helps improve networking and security skills.
 I was able to gain hands-on experience with the pfSense firewall.
 One of the great things about pfSense is how cost-effective and powerful it is.
 Now that I have it up and running, I will be able to test some of its features and functionality.
 I also have other firewalls (Palo Alto and Fortinet), and adding the pfsense will also serve as comparison.

-By having a firewall like pfSense, I will be able to:

-+ Reinforce my understand how firewalls enforce rules, block or allow traffic based on criteria like IP addresses, ports, and protocols.
-+ Create secure networks by configuring inbound and outbound rules for different devices or network segments.
-+ Learn more about network congestion, throttling, and how to balance network resources.
-+ Create complex network topologies similar to what you would find in businesses, allowing me to gain practical experience in network design, configuration, and troubleshooting.